Jjjulietta/rsschool-cv/cv.md

 ### **About myself**

-I worked as an economist for a long time.
+I worked as an economist for a ong time.
 But over the past few years, I realized that I was not developing in my profession and decided to study as a programmer.
 The profession of a front-end developer seemed quite interesting to me.
 For a while I studied on my own, but in order to achieve better results and systematize knowledge and requirements, it was still desirable to take a programming course.
 That's why I decided to try a course in.

 ### **Skils**